May-June 2014

 Bartech Tops Baker's Dozen 2014 List

 SOUTHFIELD — The Bartech Group Inc., a global workforce management and staffing solutions company, ranked No.1 as the top Managed Service Provider by HRO Today in its Baker’s Dozen.
-As the leading benchmark for service provider differentiation, the Baker’s Dozen serves as a measure of quality and value for those in the workforce management industry. […]
+As […]

 -